joaquimserafim/between-range/README.md

 # between-range

-check if a given number is between two values
+check if a given number is inside of the range of two number and including

 <a href="https://nodei.co/npm/between-range/"><img src="https://nodei.co/npm/between-range.png?downloads=true"></a>